nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 {{< img src="/img/grafana.png" >}}

-## Integrating NGINX Ingress Controller with NSM
+## Integrating NGINX Ingress Controller with NGINX Service Mesh

 ### Mutating Webhook
 NGINX Service Mesh version v1.7+ provides a mutating webhook that detects and configures instances of NGINX Ingress Controller.

 #### Pod Spec Changes

-1. NSM mounts and configures the SPIRE agent socket based on environment
+1. NGINX Service Mesh mounts and configures the SPIRE agent socket based on environment

    The SPIRE agent socket needs to be mounted to the Ingress Controller Pod so the Ingress Controller can fetch its certificates and keys from the SPIRE agent.
 This allows the Ingress Controller to authenticate with workloads in the mesh.
 For more information on how SPIRE distributes certificates see the [SPIRE]({{< ref "/about/architecture#spire" >}}) section in the architecture doc.